celery/celery/docs/userguide/tasks.rst

 When tasks are sent, we don't send any actual function code, just the name of the task to execute.
-When the worker then receives the message it can look up th ename in its task registry to find the execution code.
+When the worker then receives the message it can look up the name in its task registry to find the execution code.

 This means that your workers should always be updated with the same software as the client.
 This is a drawback, but the alternative is a technical